Help for a n00b please

 Dunnster said:

 Grout before siliconing generally.
-But if you have the tiles butting up to the skirting, you're not using the silicone as an expansion gap (asif it the tiles were up against a wall, or other tiles) you're simply using it for the athstetics, so if your skirting is pretty solid, and you're using flexible grout, give the grou ago in the perimiter esge but have you silicone ready for the not so solid areas where you'd expect to see cracking of the grout due to expqansion and retraction of the skirting.
+But if you have the tiles butting up to the skirting, you're not using the Silicon as an expansion gap (asif it the tiles were up against a wall, or other tiles) you're simply using it for the athstetics, so if your skirting is pretty solid, and you're using flexible grout, give the grou ago in the perimiter esge but have you Silicon ready for the not so solid areas where you'd expect to see cracking of the grout due to expqansion and retraction of the skirting.

 Dunnster said: